cssnr/virustotal-action/CONTRIBUTING.md

 > [!WARNING]
 > This guide is a work in progress and may not be complete.

-This is a basic contributing guide and is a work in progress.

 ## Workflow

 1. Fork the repository.